In this Post: Learn how to design the perfect mermaid bedroom on a budget! Your little mermaid will thank you!

-One of the quickest, simplest and most affordable ways to get your child’s mermaid bedroom started is by hanging and decorating a fishing net on the wall.
-Net material is quite inexpensive (most craft stores stock decorative versions – you needn’t go down to the local tackle shop and buy an actual fishing net), and it’s easy to weave a variety of different items through the material.
+One of the quickest, simplest, and most affordable ways to get your child’s mermaid bedroom started is by hanging and decorating a fishing net on the wall.
+The net material is quite inexpensive (most craft stores stock decorative versions – you needn’t go down to the local tackle shop and buy an actual fishing net), and it’s easy to weave a variety of different items through the material.

 Just start by picking the wall you want to hang the net on (personally, I think the wall opposite the door is ideal, as it’ll instantly catch the eye), and then use some mug hooks or picture hangers to attach it to the wall.
 From there, you’ll just want to start adding a variety of mermaid- and ocean-themed decorations to the net.